Embedded Database FAQs

 eXtremeDB is a database system product family.
 Originally developed as an in-memory database system (IMDS) for use in embedded systems such as industrial control and telecommunications equipment, eXtremeDB retains a core IMDS architecture but provides optional persistent (on-disk) storage and supports hybrid database designs that incorporate both in-memory and persistent storage.
 It is used widely in embedded and non-embedded applications that require fast performance, efficient hardware utilization and a high degree of developer flexibility.
 This link will take you to a complete list of key features.

-In addition to the original, core product the eXtremeDB family of products includes multiple editions that are licensed as add-ons, and provide capabilities ranging from SQL support to database clustering and high availability.
+In addition to the original, core product, the eXtremeDB family of products includes multiple modules that are licensed as add-ons, and provide capabilities ranging from SQL support to database clustering and high availability.
 The editions are not mutually exclusive.
-Please follow this link for an overview of the different eXtremeDB editions.
+Please follow this link for an overview of the different eXtremeDB modules.

 What is eXtremeSQL?

 eXtremeSQL is a high-performance implementation of the SQL database programming language for the eXtremeDB product family.
 With eXtremeSQL, McObject targets enterprise software developers and other prospective users who prefer to create database applications using SQL. eXtremeSQL also supports horizontally partitioned (sharded) databases and distributed query processing for elastic scalability to accommodate truly Big Data.